ilmmr/svROS/svROS/README.md

 This functionality helps to easily set up a working environment for this specific purpose.
 After this operation, the reader can now proceed for the architecture extraction of a ROS application, and later, translate the inferred architecture to perform formal analysis.

 ---
-### Exporting
+### Extracting

-Exporting of data through several nested parsers is made possible by this functionality, which deduces the topology of a ROS application by interpreting and converting ROS launch files and their associated nodes.
+Extracting of data through several nested parsers is made possible by this functionality, which deduces the topology of a ROS application by interpreting and converting ROS launch files and their associated nodes.
 To run this, a file must be passed as an input.
 ```
-svROS export -f $file
+svROS extract -f $file
 ```
 Every file path inputted must respect the following syntax: A project name must be instantiated along with paths to launch files, that will be interpreted and respectively parsed.